ghinda/durruti/README.md

 ### Store

-The store library can be used to store data, with change history, shared state between client and server and change events.
+The store library can be used to store data, with change events and history.

 To use it, include the `store.js` file.

-Initialize a new store with `new durruti.Store(storeName, options)`.
-Both parameters are optional.
+Initialize a new store with `new durruti.Store(options)`.
+The options parameter is optional hash.

-* `storeName`: The first parameter is required only when sharing state between client and server, and must be a unique key.
-* `options`: The second parameter is an options hash.

-The available options are:
+Available options are:

-* `history`: By default, history is enabled in browsers, and disabled on the server.
+* `history`: By default enabled in browsers, and disabled on the server.
 You can manually disable or enable it.

 #### Methods